-As one of the most popular hiking trails within the city boundaries, the Twin Peaks trail concludes at the summit that reaches an elevation of 1,898 feet (579 m) above sea level.
+As one of the most popular hiking trails within the city boundaries, the Twin Peaks trail concludes at the summit, which reaches an elevation of 1,898 feet (579 m) above sea level.

-If you fancy a leisurely stroll, you can adjust your walk speed and pause periodically to admire the views of San Francisco’s skyline.
+If you fancy a leisurely stroll, you can adjust your walking speed and pause periodically to admire the views of San Francisco’s skyline.

 When to Hike Twin Peaks?

-Alternatively, you can also ride your bike, scooter, or skateboard to get up to the peaks.
-It is accessible to everyone and is open to pedestrians every single day of the year.
+The trail is accessible to everyone and open to pedestrians every day of the year.

 Lastly, it is also possible to drive all the way up to the peaks if you prefer not to hike or if you have mobility issues.